 - Record your lectures so students can view them online.
 (Note: For recordings and video conferencing involving observing clinical sessions, telemedicine activities, discussing patient information, etc., please refer to subject-specific HIPAA guidelines.)

-- Use Webex or Zoom for live (synchronous) facilitation.
+- Use Zoom for live (synchronous) facilitation.

 Integrate JMU Libraries’ resources into a Canvas site